GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/README.md

 If the job was killed, then not all of your stochastic slip tsunami have been created.
-You can create the unfinished stochastic slip with (Note: Currently this is automatically executed if there are > 20000 events in stochastic event set):
+You can create the unfinished stochastic slip with (Note: Currently this is automatically executed by Step 2, IF there are > 'a threshold number' of events in stochastic event set):
 [run_unfinished_stochastic_earthquake_tsunami.R](run_unfinished_stochastic_earthquake_tsunami.R).

     Rscript run_unfinished_stochastic_earthquake_tsunami.R --stochastic_slip

-and similarly for the variable_uniform slip events (also automatically executed with > 20000 events):
+and similarly for the variable_uniform slip events (also may be automatically executed in Step 2):

     Rscript run_unfinished_stochastic_earthquake_tsunami.R --variable_uniform_slip